 If Art Deco is your cup of tea, then the whole area around the Biltmore Mayfair is a treasure trove of period architecture.
 Head out for a wander with your camera and your designer eye will surely be rewarded.
 But for smaller (albeit possibly just as pricey) pieces, do pop in to Bentley and Skinner in Picadilly, not far from the hotel.
 They specialise in antique jewellery and have many choice pieces from that time.
 They’re proud purveyors to the British royal family, so if it’s good enough for them…

-Back in room, we particularly loved the high-spec designer pieces that imbued the golden days of hospitality, from a leather-encased steamer-trunk bar in-room, to ‘vintage’ mirrored side tables and grand armoires.
+Back in room, we particularly loved the high-spec designer pieces that had luxury hospitality written all over them, from a leather-encased steamer-trunk bar in-room, to ‘vintage’ mirrored side tables and grand armoires.
 So not to forget that you’re in London’s designer district and fun is on the agenda, colour-accented soft furnishings complete the picture.
 A large, sumptuous bath is the focal point of the swanky, minimalist white-marbled bathroom.
 You can tell that the property has set a goal to be an urban retreat at the heart of this bustling capital.

 In-room dining was quite the treat – as Michelin-starred chef Jason Atherton is the man in charge – he runs The Betterment restaurant downstairs.
 Rumour has it at time of press that the dining area is going to be completely reconfigured to make even more of the culinary experience, yet provide a brasserie element for those looking for a lighter bite.
 Just adjacent to the restaurant, is the tea lounge; and outside, a private terrace, both wonderful settings for cha and cakes.
 But if like us you prefer to spend the early afternoon supping cocktails, you must make a stop at the hotel’s ‘pretty in pink’ Pine Bar.